ULL-ESIT-PL/ts-jison/packages/parser-generator/examples/README.md

 %%
 \s+                   if (yy.trace) yy.trace(`skipping whitespace ${hexlify(yytext)}`)
 ```
-Also in the grammar section, the ``yy.trace`variables is used to trace the parsing process:
+Also in the grammar section, the `yy.trace` variable is used to trace the parsing process:

 ```ts
 %% /* language grammar */